Nandj/ospatrol-docs/docs/programs/ospatrol-logtest.rst

-.. _ossec-logtest:
+.. _ospatrol-logtest:

-ossec-logtest
+ospatrol-logtest
 =============

-ossec-logtest is the single most useful tool when working with ossec.
-This tool allows oneself to test and verify log files in the exact same way that `ossec-anaylistd` does.
+ospatrol-logtest is the single most useful tool when working with ospatrol.
+This tool allows oneself to test and verify log files in the exact same way that `ospatrol-anaylistd` does.

-Something ossec-logtest can help with:
+Something ospatrol-logtest can help with:

 - Writing rules (Debugging your custom rules)
 - Troubleshooting false positives or false negatives

-ossec-logtest accepts standard input for all log to test.
+ospatrol-logtest accepts standard input for all log to test.

 osssec-logtest argument options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. program:: ossec-logtest
+.. program:: ospatrol-logtest

 .. option:: -d